INSERTION ORDER TERMS OF BUSINESS

 iii. will not be defamatory, libellous, obscene or otherwise offensive, each, in any jurisdiction in which such material may be published or accessed.

 b.
-The Client will indemnify The 7th Chamber, its subcontractors, its Affiliates and their subcontractors (together the “Indemnified Parties”) against all liabilities, costs, expenses, damages and losses (including but not limited to any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by the Indemnified Parties (“Losses”) arising out of or in connection with any third-party claims or any action, adjudication or decision taken against the Indemnified Parties by any regulatory body, in each case directly or indirectly arising (in whole or in part) out of any breach by the Client, or its third party client, of clause 5.a.
+The Client will indemnify 7C, its subcontractors, its Affiliates and their subcontractors (together the “Indemnified Parties”) against all liabilities, costs, expenses, damages and losses (including but not limited to any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by the Indemnified Parties (“Losses”) arising out of or in connection with any third-party claims or any action, adjudication or decision taken against the Indemnified Parties by any regulatory body, in each case directly or indirectly arising (in whole or in part) out of any breach by the Client, or its third party client, of clause 5.a.

 c.
 If either party becomes aware that there is risk that any campaign or Deliverable is not in compliance with clause 5.a, each shall promptly notify the other, and, the relevant party will make any modifications which may be necessary to remedy that defect in the Deliverables or Campaign Materials.
 Any modifications shall be at the Client's cost.